Gabrieliam42/RAGLLM.PlusPlus/README.md

 ## Requirements

 **Hardware**
-- NVIDIA GPU with CUDA 12.x, Ampere or newer (developed and tested on RTX 3090 24 GB)
+- NVIDIA GPU with CUDA 12.x, Ampere or newer
-- 16+ GB RAM (128 GB recommended for large document sets)
+- 16+ GB RAM

 **OS**
 - Linux only (Ubuntu or WSL2)